 While certainly a destination for a more specific type of traveler, it is nonetheless ideal for anyone wanting to experience a more “real” version of Penang.

 Stay in Balik Pulau if you want to visit a more traditional destination; you are backpacking; you want to visit farms and orchards; you want to sample the local produce.

-Best Places to Stay in Balik Pula:
+Best Places to Stay in Balik Pula for first-timers: